Orient (manga): Other characters

 Masaki is the subordinate of Kanetatsu.

 Media

 Manga

-Orient, written and illustrated by Shinobu Ohtaka, was serialized in Kodansha's Weekly Shōnen Magazine from May 30, 2018, to January 6, 2021.
+Written and illustrated by Shinobu Ohtaka, Orient was serialized in Kodansha's Weekly Shōnen Magazine from May 30, 2018, to January 6, 2021.
 The manga was then transferred to Kodansha's Bessatsu Shōnen Magazine on February 9, 2021, and finished on October 9, 2024.
 Kodansha collected its chapters in 22 tankōbon volumes, released from August 17, 2018, to November 8, 2024.

 In March 2020, Kodansha USA announced the acquisition of the manga for English language digital release, with the first volume being released on April 7, 2020.
 Kodansha USA also announced the print release of the manga starting on January 26, 2021.